At a glance

 Read possible cues:

-- Increased volume: Your child yells at the game and her friends.
+- Increased volume: Your child gets really worked up and yells at the game while playing.

-- Tense body language: She leans toward the screen, paces and grimaces.
+- Tense body language: Your child leans toward the screen and doesn’t look up.

-Try saying, “I know you’re really into the game.
+Respond: Ask your child to come with you for a minute.
+Out of the room your child can calm down.
+Say, “I know you’re really into the game.
 But your friends are feeling left out and bossed around.
-Can you be calm enough for them to stay?”
+Can you let go of the game so they’ll want to stay?”